Citalopram: 7 things you should know

 - May be taken with or without food.

-- Blood tests may need to be taken before treatment to check electrolyte levels (for example potassium, magnesium) and these corrected before treatment begins.
+- Blood tests may need to be taken before treatment to check electrolyte levels (for example potassium, magnesium) and these corrected if necessary before treatment begins.

 - Dosages greater than 40mg/day are not recommended.